 Periodicities in earthquake occurrence may represent seasonally varying conditions due to changes in hydrospheric loads.
-We explore seismicity catalogs in two regions of CA, one near the central SAF and the second in the Sierra Nevada - Eastern California Shear Zone (SN-ECSZ), for periodic behavior considering periods of 2 months up to multiple years using three independent statistical tests.
-We chose the first test area to be representative of the seismicity along the SAF and adjoining transpressional Coast Ranges near where Christiansen et al. [2007] previously reported annual modulation.
-The second region includes the seismically most active section of the ECSZ.
+We explore seismicity catalogs in two regions of CA, one near the central SAF and the second in the Sierra Nevada - Eastern California Shear Zone (SN-ECSZ), for periodic behavior using three independent statistical tests.
 To ensure a robust analysis, we test 26 years of M≥2.5 catalog data and apply two declustering methods.
 The first is the [Reasenberg, 1985] method developed for northern and central California.
 The second is a spatial-temporal ETAS model that estimates the probability that an event is a background earthquake [Zhuang et al., 2002].
 Both methods are widely used and appropriate for the purpose of testing the regions of interest.
 We consider both the original earthquake catalogs as well as subsets made of declustered events that separate dependent seismic activity produced by fault interaction, including foreshocks and aftershocks, from independent background earthquakes, including mainshocks and single events [van Stiphout et al., 2012], thereby testing a total of six catalogs.
 We examine to what degree the choice of declustering algorithm [Reasenberg, 1985; Zhuang et al., 2002] affects the results of our analysis.
+The statistical analyses are described in last year's technical report and full details are published in [Dutilleul et al., 2015].